 Meet the Peterson Family

-This year we raised $10,000 dollars for the family (read more about their story HERE) and donated an additional $17,000 in time and organization products for an impact value of $27,000.
+This year we raised $10,000 dollars for the family (learn more about the Peterson Family here) and donated an additional $17,000 in time and organization products for an impact value of $27,000.
 After a house fire and chronic health problems, Karie Peterson, a school teacher, and mother of 2 found herself in an overwhelming situation.
 The one-car garage to their townhome had become an insurmountable obstacle.
 Neighbors shared that Karie would go out to her garage and chip away at it, trying to get out from underneath the mountain of things that had piled up after the fire.